woocommerce/woocommerce/docs/contributing/README.md

 ### Code of Conduct

-Contributing to an open source project requires cooperation amongst individuals and organziations all working to make our project a stable and safe place to build and ask questions.
+Contributing to an open source project requires cooperation amongst individuals and organizations all working to make our project a stable and safe place to build and ask questions.
 Please thoroughly read our [Code of Conduct](https://github.com/woocommerce/woocommerce/blob/trunk/SECURITY.md) to get familiar with our standards and processes.

 ### Contributor Guidelines